mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 - Google has this website called https://foobar.withgoogle.com/ learn about it [here](https://medium.com/plutonic-services/things-you-should-know-about-google-foobar-invitation-703a535bf30f), when I was reading about web performance I saw a pink button somewhere inside the [Web Fundamentals Rendering Performance Guides](https://developers.google.com/web/fundamentals/performance/rendering) which led me to the foobar site, I solved 3 problems in python and got an interview invitation and then I solved the remaining 2 and got more invitations to give to friends.
-- If you are working full time look for opportunities to work on hard problems to show leadership, **take the opportunity, no pain no gain**.
+- If you are working full time look for opportunities to work on hard problems and show leadership, **take the opportunity, no pain no gain**.
 - Make sure your resume shines and aim for a 1 page resume, [here's the CV I used for this round (with my personal details removed)](https://www.overleaf.com/read/fvdmbqtskgsw).

 Before looking to interview: